Modern educational process undergoes regular changes and one of the main reasons of that is technological development.

 Modern children sink in the diversity of computer games offered today.
 Some of them become their second home, so why not make games the second school?
 Being a fast-paced generation they are dependent on the Internet and opportunities it suggests, so they must be implemented in the educational process too.
 There are some online communities existing now that promote using games for learning purposes.
 By using motion-sense technology kids can learn sing language or play a musical instrument.

-Another approach using gameplay in education states that soon schools will have to give basic programming skills (check out Best Resources and Games to Learn Coding) and game designing might be a good encouragement for learning.
+Another approach using gameplay in education states that soon schools will have to give basic programming skills and game designing might be a good encouragement for learning.
 That will not also improve their knowledge of computer devices and software but also develop language skills, storytelling, artistic talents, problem-solving etc.

 8. MOOCs and other online learning options